 Preparing for the pre-sale renovation proposal

-A lot actually goes into my proposals – and this is all free!
+A lot actually goes into my proposals.

 First, I’ll run comparable sales for your home’s current condition and come up with a valuation.
 If you’ve received a valuation from a real estate agent, I will take that into account.
 However, I have found in the past that many valuations are inflated to get the listing (this happened on the Sandringham project).